vmussak/blog-api/README.md

 After running the `docker-compose.yml` file, you can run the project located in the `\src\Blog.Api\` directory using the command `dotnet run https` and then access the address `http://localhost:5265/swagger/index.html` to view the Swagger documentation.

+The Aspire metrics will be available at `http://localhost:18888/`

 ## Next

 - Add resilience to the queue and integration components, including retry and, if necessary, circuit breaker.